High Risk Merchant Account

 How to Find a High Risk Merchant

 Discovering the right high risk payment processor takes time.
 Your first step will be to understand your own business and know the requirements you’re looking for.
-If you were just dropped from a merchant account like PayPal, they may have informed you of the reasons they shut down your processing.
+Moreover, if you were just dropped from a merchant account like PayPal, they may have informed you of the reasons they shut down your processing.
 For example, it may be that your product base creates a conflict of interest with their terms or conditions.
 Alternatively, they may have seen too many returns or chargebacks.
 Whichever reason your company is deemed as high risk, will be the same one you should be searching to offset with your new account.

 The process begins online.
 Unlike low risk accounts, there are few companies that have the history and expertise in the high risk space.
 Many of them formed relationships with banks and payment gateways that allow them to place companies accordingly.
-A high risk ISO can work as a direct resource or as a liaison to the financial entity your account will connect to.
+Therefore, a high risk ISO can work as a direct resource or as a liaison to the financial entity your account will connect to.
 Search for companies that have good customer service, and clearly identify your business type on their industry list.

 Fill out a brief form or questionnaire on their site.
 Doing this will put you in touch with an agent who can walk you through the application process.
 They work with you via email and over the phone to organize and collect essential documents that the bank will review.
 The merchant company acts as your representative and lays out each of the requirements for your business.